KevinSingaye/Projet3-Ohmyfood/README.md

 # Mission:

-- Develop a site offering the menu of 4 great Parisian restaurants.
+- Develop a site displaying the menu of 4 great Parisian restaurants.
-- Allow online booking and menu composition.
+- The user must be able to make an online reservation and choose his own menu

 # Allowed: HTML / CSS / Sass